Providence Travel Guide

 A view of the Providence © Will Hart

-Providence was founded in 1635 by a dissident Puritan from the Massachusetts Bay Colony, Roger Williams.
 Williams established the city as a refuge for freethinkers and religious dissenters, encouraging independence of spirit.
-The city still reflects this independent spirit today in its academic and cultural realms and with its recent renaissance seems set to keep on moving, countering trends in other New England cities.
+The city still reflects this independent spirit today in its academic and cultural realms, countering trends in other New England cities.

 Become our Providence Travel Expert